 The fundraising leadership from this group has indicated that they are requesting the City not to assist in financing of the private fundraising efforts.
 They are intending on providing cash.
 Staff is continuing to determine the estimated date the cash would need to be received by the City in order to progress with design.
 The proposed draft resolution that includes \$17.8 million toward a bond would not have capacity to finance any pledges.
 If there is interest to do so, we would need to increase that amount up to a maximum of \$21.2 million to cover the full amount of planned funds necessary to construct the Cannon River Civic Center.
-Staff is not intending to provide this option unless otherwise expressed to be of interest by the Council.
+Staff did not include this option as there wasn't interest expressed at the June 12, 2018 Work Session to do so.